 You can use VLC to clip video files and even convert them from one format to another – from AVI to MP4, for example.
 See our guide on this here.
 The media player client can also act as a server, allowing you to stream media from one device to another (handily, we’ve also got a guide on how to do this).

 Firefox is the default web browser for a number of Linux distros such as Ubuntu and Linux Mint.
 The browser’s simple and fluid interface is one of its many attractions.
 Firefox will play YouTube videos right off the bat, and can download plugins to play other formats for you.
 The browser also updates itself from the get-go, meaning you always have the latest version.

 Firefox supports a number of extensions to enhance your web experience, and you can customise the browser further via the Mozilla add-ons page, where it is possible to install a colourful theme.

 GIMP (GNU Image Manipulation Program) is a free image editor.
 It can be used to edit and retouch images by resizing, adding layers and other special effects.
 You can access these via the handy toolbox or dropdown menus.
 See our guide on how to use GIMP here.
 The GIMP website itself also has a great selection of tutorials.

 If you're accustomed to Adobe Photoshop, it may take some time for you to adjust to GIMP's interface, but it can do almost everything professional image editors are capable of.
 You can even add certain Photoshop plugins to GIMP.

-By default the program takes up less than 100MB of space, which is another considerable benefit, particularly for those short on storage.
+By default the program takes up less than 100MB, which is another considerable benefit, particularly for those short on disk space.